Jaredy899/astro-website/src/content/blog/2025/06/airplanes.md

 The news of its destruction was a truly heavy blow.
 It felt like losing a piece of aviation history, a symbol of what humanity is capable of when we dare to dream big.
 While the An-225 may be gone, its legacy as an unparalleled feat of engineering and a symbol of hope will undoubtedly live on in the hearts of aviation enthusiasts like myself.

 So, while I continue to enjoy the convenience and wonder of modern air travel on aircraft like the A320 and 737, I'll always hold a special, albeit mournful, place in my memory for the magnificent Mriya.
 The skies are a little less grand without it.

----

-### Join the Conversation
-What are your favorite memories of flying?
-And were you as saddened by the loss of the An-225 as I was?
-Let me know in the comments below! ✈️